electric-sql/electric/docs/usage/data-access/shapes.md

 });
 ```

-This allows for more flexibility (i.e. not entire supported PostgreSQL subset can currently be expressed via a Prisma-like API), but you have to be more careful with interpolating your own values in the string in a format that PostgreSQL would accept for the expected type.
+This allows for more flexibility as the Prisma-like does not support the all possible expressions supported by the Electric sync engine.
+However, you need to be more careful with interpolating your own values in the string to ensure that PostgreSQL would accept for the expected type.

 ```ts
 await db.projects.sync({